Kardanavr/hello-world/README.md

 # hello-world
-hello, git
+Hello, git.

-dunno what to write here
+Dunno what to write here.
-just wanted you to know that i've started making a good programmer from myself right now i am not so good in my opinion but i'm doing my best thank you for all the future help
+Just wanted you to know that i've started making a good programmer from myself.

-sincerely,
+Right now i am not so good in my opinion..
+But i'm doing my best.
+Thank you for all the future help.

+Sincerely,
 Kard